jclark/satpulse/README.md

 of the computer's system clock.
 The principal function of the PHC is to timestamp incoming and outgoing ethernet packets.
 Each packet is timestamped by the controller hardware, without going through the operating system; this allows the timestamp to be accurate to within a few nanoseconds.
 When the controller has a PPS input pin, the controller can also timestamp the pulses detected by the pin.
-As with the packets, the timestamp for the pulses are with respect to the PHC.
+As with the packets, the timestamp of a pulse is with respect to the PHC.

 SatPulse provides two programs, written in the [Go](https://go.dev/) programming language: `satpulsed` and `satpulsetool`.
 The main one is `satpulsed`; it is a daemon, which